Zeatlan/NotZeatlan-Bot/README.md

 The bot will look in the first folder he found (In this example, he will look onto the folder named `📂 0000`).

-> 📂 Folders name aren't important for this to work.
+> 📂 The folder names are not important for this to work.

 ---
 ### ⚠️ CAREFUL, THE BOT WILL DELETE THE FOLDER (in this example, `0000`) WHEN HE HAS FINISHED HIS JOB ⚠️